AIRCRAFT NOISE POLLUTION

 Depending upon your proximity to a flight path, a jet engine can be either an annoying whirr, or an unbearable roar.
 At one mile high, the sound of the engine reaches 90 decibels, which is considered damaging to your hearing after 8 hours of exposure.

 Living in too close a proximity to a runway can lead to serious damage to your hearing over the course of even a few hours, let alone a few months.
-Additionally, excessive exposure to aircraft noise pollution has been proven to cause hypertension and significantly increase your chance of developing cardiovascular diseases, as well as decreased productivity and impaired learning.
+Additionally, excessive exposure to noise pollution from aircraft has been proven to cause hypertension and significantly increase your chance of developing cardiovascular diseases, as well as decreased productivity and impaired learning.

 Due to the fact that each property will experience noise pollution from aircraft to varying degrees, there are a variety of options available to help combat the problem you face individually.
-Here is our breakdown of the products we stock and who they are best suited to:

 These are on the lower end of our soundproof windows, providing a reduction of between 36 and 38 decibels.
-We recommend these windows to those for whom aircraft noise is an annoyance rather than burden.
+We recommend these windows to those for whom aircraft noise is an annoyance rather than a burden.
 Typically these are homes between 6-10 miles from a flight path.

 Available in sash, casement windows and in French doors.